arctop/mw75-streamer/docs-src/server.rst

 ~~~~~~~~~~~~~~~~~~~

 - Server starts **idle** (no device connection)
-- Waits for client to connect and send commands
+- **Multiple clients** can connect simultaneously
-- Only **one client** allowed at a time
+- Only **one client** can control device connection at a time
-- Client controls when to connect/disconnect from MW75 device
+- First client to send ``connect`` command gains control
+- Control is released when controlling client disconnects
+- All clients receive EEG data, status updates, and logs
+- Clients can broadcast messages to each other
-- Device automatically disconnects when client disconnects
+- Device stays connected when controlling client disconnects (if other clients remain)

 Message Protocol
 ----------------